Vector flow

-Vector flow in differential topology
+In differential topology

-Relevant concepts: (flow, infinitesimal generator, integral curve, complete vector field)

 Let V be a smooth vector field on a smooth manifold M. There is a unique maximal flow D → M whose infinitesimal generator is V. Here D ⊆ R × M is the flow domain.
 For each p ∈ M the map Dp → M is the unique maximal integral curve of V starting at p.

 A global flow is one whose flow domain is all of R × M. Global flows define smooth actions of R on M. A vector field is complete if it generates a global flow.
 Every smooth vector field on a compact manifold without boundary is complete.